How to adjust a monitor using the front buttons

-Horizontal Position - Allows the picture to move moved horizontally, once in the center the user can then use the Horizontal size to stretch it to have an equal amount of black border on each side.
+Horizontal Position - Allows the picture to move moved horizontally.
+Once in the center, use the Horizontal Size to stretch it to have an equal amount of black border on each side.

 Vertical Position - Like the Horizontal Position, using this button or wheel the user can move the picture up or down to center the picture more appropriately.

-Degauss - This button will degauss the CRT, restoring possible color impurities.
-After this button has been pressed the degaussing circuit will be activated and then deactivated after a few seconds.
+Degauss - This button will degauss the CRT (cathode ray tube), restoring possible color impurities.
+After this button is pressed, the degaussing circuit will be activated and then deactivated after a few seconds.
 Pressing and holding this button for a few seconds may cause your computer monitor to reset all data.

 Corner and Trapezoid Correction - Using this button or wheel the user can either round the edges of the picture or move the picture inward like an hour glass or outwards.

 Vertical Linearity - Sets the width of the vertical lines.

 Moire - Removes or reduces the Moire effect, if any.

 OSD Controls - If the monitor contains OSD (on-screen display) controls for the OSD menus to be adjusted.

 Power Management - Allows the user to define the power management settings through the monitor itself and not the software.